MeganNyhan/CI_PP5_SALT/README.md

 ## Future Features
 <p> Future Features </p>
 <p> If I had more time I would of liked to add a wishlist feature to the site and have the reviews link to products that were previously ordered by the user.
-I would have a review option in a newsletter I would send to the user after a week of them having my products.</p>
+I would have a review option in a newsletter I would send to the user after a week of them having my products.
+Also I think a way to track the order during shipment would be good also.</p>

 #### [Back to Index](#index)